spell-music/csound-expression/ideas/GenList.md

-GEN24 — Reads numeric values from another allocated function-table and rescales them.
-GEN25 — Construct functions from segments of exponential curves in breakpoint fashion.
-GEN27 — Construct functions from segments of straight lines in breakpoint fashion.
-GEN28 — Reads a text file which contains a time-tagged trajectory.
 GEN33 — Generate composite waveforms by mixing simple sinusoids.
 GEN34 — Generate composite waveforms by mixing simple sinusoids.
 GEN40 — Generates a random distribution using a distribution histogram.